pingcap/docs-cn/tiup/tiup-component-dm-edit-config.md

 > **Note:**
 >
 > + When you modify the configuration, you cannot add or delete machines.
 For how to add machines, see [Scale out a cluster](/tiup/tiup-component-dm-scale-out.md).
 For how to delete machines, see [Scale in a cluster](/tiup/tiup-component-dm-scale-in.md).
 > + After you execute the `tiup dm edit-config` command, the configuration is modified only on the control machine.
-Then you need to execute the `tiup dm relaod` command to reload the configuration.
+Then you need to execute the `tiup dm reload` command to reload the configuration.

 ## Syntax